qbatch/heatmap-rails/README.md

 ## Usage

 1. Install the gem
-2. Run
+2. Run:

     $ rails g heatmap_rb:install

-3. Migrate
+3. Migrate:

     $ rake db:migrate

-4. Include the following helper on any page where you need to generate the heatmap
+4. Include the following helper on any page where you need to generate the heatmap:

     <%= save_heatmap %>

-5. You can customize
+5. You can customize:

     <%= save_heatmap({click: 3, move: 50}) %>

-6. Include where to show the heatmap
+6. Include where to show the heatmap:

     <%= show_heatmap(request.path) %>

-7. Require HeatMap.Js
+7. Require HeatMap.Js:

     require heatmap.js